goldin2008/Modeling_Projects/README.md

 Kafka:
 a distributed commit log for data streams.
 Many of the large data systems deployed today use Kafka.

+Within the Data Science universe, there is always overlap between the three professions.
+Data Engineers are often responsible for simple Data Analysis projects or for transforming algorithms written by Data Scientists into more robust formats that can be run in parallel.
+Data Analysts and Data Scientists need to learn basic Data Engineering skills, especially if they’re working in an early-stage startup where engineering resources are scarce.
 ```
 https://blog.insightdatascience.com/the-data-engineering-ecosystem-an-interactive-map-b682627c2534
 https://blog.insightdatascience.com/ingestion-comparison-kafka-vs-kinesis-4c7f5193a7cd